 - To facilitate healing

 Do not rinse your mouth, spit, drink through a straw, or suck on candies.
-It’s essential not to allow the extraction site to clot as well as not to dislodge the new clot once it has formed.
+It’s essential to allow the extraction site to clot as well as not to dislodge the new clot once it has formed.

 - Applying ice